Deterministic methods for finding elements of large multiplicative order: Preliminaries

 \section{Preliminaries}

 We sometimes use the notation $f \ll g$ as a synonym for $f = O(g)$.
 The notation $f \asymp g$ means that both $f \ll g$ and $g \ll f$ hold.

-We will frequently use standard results on the complexity of integer arithmetic: we may compute sums and differences of $n$-bit integers in time $O(n)$, products in time $O(n \log n)$ \cite{HvdH-nlogn}, quotients and remainders in time $O(n \log n)$ \cite[Ch.\,9]{vzGG-compalg3}, and greatest common divisors (including finding the corresponding cofactors in the B\'ezout identity) in time $O(n \log^2 n)$ \cite[Ch.\,11]{vzGG-compalg3}.
+We will frequently use standard results on the complexity of integer arithmetic: we may compute sums and differences of $n$-bit integers in time $O(n)$, products in time $O(n \log n)$ \cite{HvdH-nlogn}, quotients and remainders in time $O(n \log n)$ \cite[Ch.\,9]{vzGG-compalg3}, $k$-th roots with remainder for fixed $k$ in time $O(n \log n)$ \cite[\S1.5]{BZ-mca}, and greatest common divisors (including finding the corresponding cofactors in the B\'ezout identity) in time $O(n \log^2 n)$ \cite[Ch.\,11]{vzGG-compalg3}.

 Let $N \geq 2$.
 Elements of the ring $\Z_N$ are always represented by their residue in the interval $[0, N)$.
 Given $\alpha \in \Z_N$ and an integer $n \geq 1$, we may compute $\alpha^n$ in time $O(\log n \log N \log \log N)$ using the repeated squaring method \cite[\S4.3]{vzGG-compalg3}.